mostlydev/terra.dmwl/README.md

 Adjust the configuration:

-- You'll probably only need to change the DATABASE_NAME parameter, but feel free to modify other things that include the application name.
+- You'll probably only need to change the APP_SHORT and DATABASE parameters, but feel free to modify other things to suit your tastes.

 Make a new data management class to pull records from your database: